Department of Business

 Admission to Advanced Standing

-1. A student must be officially admitted to Northwest Nazarene University and declare a major or majors in Accounting, Business Administration, Financial Economics, Global Business, Management, or Marketing.
+1. A student must be officially admitted to Northwest Nazarene University and declare a major or majors in Accounting, Business Administration, Management, or Marketing.

-4. A student must adhere to the College of Business Standards, Mission, and University Values.
+3. A student must adhere to Biblical Standards, the College of Business Mission, and University Values.

-6. A student must interview and receive a recommendation from the academic advisor.
-This recommendation is presented for a vote of the College of Business faculty.
+5. A student must interview with a business faculty committee, receive a recommendation, and be accepted by vote of the College of Business faculty.

-Advanced Standing will be withdrawn if a student fails to enroll at NNU for a period of three consecutive semesters and does not maintain a 2.5 GPA or does not uphold the College of Business Standards, Mission, and University Values.
+6. This application process is a pre-requisite for an Internship in the College of Business.
+Advanced Standing will be withdrawn if a student fails to enroll at Northwest Nazarene University for three consecutive semesters and does not maintain a 2.5 GPA or does not uphold to Biblical Standards, the College of Business Mission, and University Values.
 A student must reapply for Advanced Standing upon re-admittance to NNU.

 Students may complete a maximum of two majors within the College of Business.